ayseKn/MapCluster-1/README.md

-# MyComponent Add-on for Vaadin 8
+# MapCluster Add-on for Vaadin 8

 ${ComponentClassName} is a UI component add-on for Vaadin 8.